dssoc/dssoc.github.io/course.md

 ***R & RStudio***
 <br/>
-In this class, we will use the [R](https://cran.r-project.org/) software, which is free and open-source.
+In this class, we will use the R, a free programming language that I will teach tou how to install during the first week of class.
 There are a variety of different ways to use R, but the most common way to do so is with the software [RStudio](https://www.rstudio.com/), a free Graphical User Interface which you can either run on your laptop, or via a web server.
-R and RStudio are both supported by a vibrant community of individuals who have created a treasure-trove of learning resources online.
-Here is a link to some very helpful beginner tutorials, and this link also includes some intermediate and advanced tutorials if you really want to challenge yourself.
+Though it is possible to run it on a Tablet or Microsoft Surface, I recommend using a laptop or desktop if possible.
 <br/><br/>

 ***Slack***
 <br/>
+We will be using [Slack](https://www.youtube.com/watch?v=EYqxQGmQkVw ) to communicate with each other.
+Slack is a messaging platform that let's us share code, web links, and other things easily-- it also allows me to make announcements to the class and share other things I think you might find interesting (e.g. internship announcements or articles that build upon our discussions with each other).

-We will be using [Slack](https://slack.com/help/articles/218080037-Getting-started-for-new-members) to communicate and organize group projects in this class.
-Please download the app to your desktop and sign-in to [this workplace](https://join.slack.com/t/dssoc-s20/shared_invite/enQtODY3OTU3NjYyODY2LTZmZmMzOGVjZTgzZWU4ZjdjMDAxNTM1YjFjMjRhN2YwODkwZjY3MTYwOWU2NDg3Y2NkOTQyMGEwZjEzNzk5MDg).
-You can learn more about how Slack works [here](https://slack.com/help/articles/218080037-Getting-started-for-new-members).
-As a reminder, part of your participation grade will rely on your Slack participation.
+Please download Slack to your desktop and/or phone and tablet and join [this workplace](https://join.slack.com/t/dssfall2020workspace/shared_invite/zt-go2w5loi-H1I~Ed4pDx6ieCJwXiSEcQ).
+You can learn more about how to get started with Slack [here](https://slack.com/help/articles/218080037-Getting-started-for-new-members).
+Part of your participation grade-described in additional detail below- will rely on your Slack participation.
 <br/><br/>

 ***Stack Overflow***